nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 <br/>

-&#x1F535; For multiple series, you can look at all sample ACFs (diagonal) and CCFs (off-diagonal) simultaneously:
+&#x1F535; For multiple series, you can look at all sample ACFs (highlighted a bit on the diagonal) and CCFs (off-diagonal) simultaneously:

 ```r
 acfm(diff(log(econ5)))